davidvkimball/david.qa/src/content/posts/_obsidian-guide.md

 ### Disable Tabs

 This effectively makes it so opening any new tab replaces the current one only.
 Especially nice for when you're hiding the tab bar and don't want multiple tabs.
+When combined with the Homepage and New Default Tab plugins, `CTRL + T`, `CTRL + W`, and `CTRL + M` essentially all do the same thing.